docknetwork/sdk/tutorials/src/tutorial_public_delegation.md

 const presCg = await presentationToEEClaimGraph(expPres);
 const cg = inferh(merge(presCg, allFacts), RULES);

-// The claims in `cg` are known to be true.
+// At this point all the RDF quads in `cg` are known to be true.
 // doSomethingWithVerifiedData(cg);
 ```